borisfaure/terminology/THEME.md

 ## Signal received
 ### `bell`
-To mark the tab as having received a bell.
+To mark the tab as having missed a bell.
+### `bell,off`
+To unmark the tab as having missed a bell.